ryu10/sbc6802/README.md

-# sbc6802
+# SBC6802 plus Bus

-Single-Board Computer using Motorola 6802
+A single board computer using Motorola 6802.
+Compatible with SBC-Bus.
+The board design is derived from SBC6800 and SBC6809.